-If scuba diving is one of your must-do’s in Boracay, head to Dive Gurus Resort.
+If scuba diving is one of your must-do’s in Boracay, Dive Gurus is a good resort to consider.
 It’s a hotel, dive shop, restaurant and bar all bundled in a convenient package.

-It’s a homey and affordable place to stay, which offers great breakfasts with a home-cooked vibe.
+It’s a homey and affordable place to stay, and they serve great breakfasts with a home-cooked vibe.
 As a guest, you’ll also enjoy 10% off your dives, with dive boats conveniently leaving just a short walk away.

 The Best Budget Hotels

 These 4 places are easy on your wallet, while still providing good comfort and cleanliness.
 Starting rates for their rooms fall in between ~₱2181 (~USD $42) and ~₱3034 (~USD $58).